Jaeologist/6502-Emulator-Project/Notes.md

 - Added INDIRECT mode
 - Created flags carry, interrupt, overflow, decimal to determine whether it's on or off.
 - Added commands CLC, SEC, CLI, SEI, CLV, CLD, SED, and JMP
 - Created a system file to load, store, and jump data.

+May 21st, 2026

+Challenges
+For the past two days I have been trying to get the correct loading and storing sequences in the system.
+The acculumator wouldn't give the correct value (2 at the time) it would only give me 0.
+I found out that my my TAX and TXA methods were incorrect.
+For TAX, I had to swap the line 'self.a = self.x' to 'self.x = self.a' and vise versa for TXA.

+Progress
+- A correct running system program that loads 2 in the acculmulator and has a running JMP command. \
+- wrap method that wraps the 8 bit values.
+-